pengzhanbo/vite-plugin-mock-dev-server/README.md

   **类型:** `string | string[]`

-  Configure the matching rules for WebSocket service.
+  Configure the matching rules for the WebSocket service.
 Any request path starting with the value of `wsPrefix` and using the `ws/wss` protocol will be proxied to the corresponding target.

   If the value of `wsPrefix` starts with `^`, it will be recognized as a RegExp.